-The Republic of Colombia signed the Mine Ban Treaty on 3 December 1997 and ratified on 6 September 2000, becoming a State Party on 1 March 2001.
+The Republic of Colombia signed the Mine Ban Treaty on 3 December 1997, ratified on 6 September 2000, and became a State Party on 1 March 2001.

-Colombia submitted its 14th Mine Ban Treaty Article 7 report on 30 April 2015, which covered calendar year 2014.
+Colombia submitted its 15th Mine Ban Treaty Article 7 report on 13 May 2016, which covered calendar year 2015.
 Under national implementation measures, it reported that activities addressed by the treaty are criminalized by the penal code.
 It also reported Law 1753 of 2015, which enforces Colombia’s implementation of a national mine clearance plan in 2014–2018.

 Colombia has continued its activity in support of the Mine Ban Treaty at the highest levels.
-It hosted the Second Review Conference of the Mine Ban Treaty in Cartagena in November–December 2009.
-It attended the Third Review Conference in Maputo, Mozambique in June 2014, as well as the First Review Conference in Nairobi, Kenya in 2004.
+It hosted the Second Review Conference of the Mine Ban Treaty in Cartagena in November–December 2009 and attended the Third Review Conference in Maputo, Mozambique in June 2014 and First Review Conference in Nairobi, Kenya in 2004.
 Colombia has participated in every Meeting of States Parties to the Mine Ban Treaty and almost all of the intersessional Standing Committee meetings held in Geneva since 1999, including in June 2015.

 Colombia is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines, but has never submitted a CCW Amended Protocol II Article 13 annual report.